top of page

 Do we have free will?

-The crucial clarification to elucidate here is what we mean by 'I' or 'we', for our investigation hinges upon that.
-Do we refer to our self as a separate entity or as the totality of Reality?
 It is really a question of one or the other.
-Either our self is a separate entity or the totality of Reality.
-Those are the only two possibilities to investigate, and the only two possibilities of what we could be.
+Either our Self is a separate, limited entity or the infinite totality of Reality.
+Those are the only two possibilities to investigate, and the only two possibilities of what we are.

 So let's take a look.
 Is there evidence of a separate entity, here, now?